alex-volosha/sql_travel_agency/README.md

 # sql_travel_agency
+Dataset was provided by Travel Agency mobile app
-Main used queries to extract related to Growth data.
-Mode Public Warehouse was used as an interface to query the dataset
+Main used queries in the file were made to extract related to Growth data Mode Public Warehouse was used as an interface to query the dataset